callistaenterprise/blog-multitenancy/README.md

 for different Multi-tenancy strategies.
 Configuration however becomes more complicated, and the available examples are few.

-This project complements my blog series on Multi Tenancy, and contains working examples of different Multi Tenant strategies implemented with Spring Boot, Hibemate and Liquibase, complete with support for database migrations as well as dynamically set up new tenants on the fly.
+This project complements my [blog series](https://callistaenterprise.se/blogg/teknik/2020/09/19/multi-tenancy-with-spring-boot-part1/) on Multi Tenancy, and contains working examples of different Multi Tenant strategies implemented with Spring Boot, Hibernate, R2DBC and Liquibase, complete with support for database migrations as well as dynamically set up new tenants on the fly.

 ## How to use the examples